These delicious apple pie cookies are made with a soft cinnamon cookie and filled with homemade apple pie filling and caramel sauce.

 Why this recipe works

-- Flavor- the blend of warm cinnamon in the cookie and the sweet-tart apples in the filling creates a classic apple pie taste in a compact form.
+- Flavor- The blend of warm cinnamon in the cookie and the sweet-tart apples in the filling creates a classic apple pie taste in a cookie form.

-- Caramel Sauce Drizzle- each cookie is topped with a generous drizzle of rich, buttery caramel sauce complements the apple filling and adds a luxurious touch to the overall taste experience.
+- Caramel Sauce Drizzle- Each cookie is topped with a generous drizzle of rich, buttery caramel sauce complements the apple filling perfectly.

 Ingredients